Dryer repair

 1. Pull the dryer out enough to work comfortably and disconnect the vent if needed.

-2. Remove the top, front, or access panels as your dryer design allows, keeping screws grouped by panel.
+2. Remove the top, front, or access panels as your dryer design allows.
+Watch for spring clips in narrow slots and fasteners hidden near the door opening.

-3. Take clear photos of the belt path, idler pulley, drum position, door switch wiring, and any clips before removing them.
+3. Take clear photos of the belt path, idler pulley, drum position, door switch wiring, and every clip before removing them.

 If it works: The drum is out and you can clearly reach the old felt seal and its mounting surface.

-If it doesn’t: If the drum will not come out, check again for hidden screws, harness clips, front bulkhead tabs, or a belt still under tension.
+If it doesn’t: If the drum will not come out, do not pry harder.
+Check again for hidden screws, harness clips, front bulkhead tabs, or a belt still under tension.

 Stop if: